 - Increase churn rate – When you deliver a great experience, customers will return back to you and on the contrary, substandard service will encourage them to churn.
 A single instance of bad customer service is enough to switch to a new company.

 - Affect brand loyalty – Customer loyalty is a strong predictor of a businesses’ long-term viability because loyal customers are durable.
 Poor customer service affects customer lifetime value (CLTV) as they leave you after a negative customer support experience.
 Loyalty and brand image are interrelated and losing loyal customers affects the overall brand.

 Top reasons for bad customer service examples (and how to fix them)

-What are the reasons that may label business with the worst customer service tag?
+What are the reasons that may label businesses with the worst customer service tag?
 Let us go into details and discuss the “how-tos” that businesses can practice in order to fix bad customer service experiences.

 1. Fail to offer real time support

 Customers expect real time responses.
 Hubspot research says, “90% of customers rate “immediate response” as very important when they have queries”.
 It means the response time of the channels you provide should be reasonable.